okeeffed/notes-aws-solutions-architect-associate-2025/CloudWatch/CloudWatch Notes.md

 cards-deck: AWS Exams::Solutions Architect::Associate::CloudWatch
 ---

-## Raw Notes
+## What is CloudWatch?

-CloudWatch collects and managers operational data.
+CloudWatch is a service which collects and manages operational data.

 ### The three main jobs of CloudWatch? #card